MR1229/MR1229/README.md

 ### About

 Third-year B.Tech CSE student.
-Most of what I know, I learned by shipping a small project, hitting a wall, and figuring out why — not from a course that told me the answer up front.
-Right now that means going deep on Java + DSA and building real MERN projects with actual data models behind them, not tutorial clones.
+Learn by shipping, breaking, and figuring out why.
+Right now that's Java + DSA and real MERN projects with actual data models, not tutorial clones.

-I care more about understanding a system end to end — how data actually moves from a form submission to a database row and back — than about knowing the name of every framework.

 <br/>

 ### Currently

-- Writing DSA in Java, daily, optimizing for "can I explain why this works" over "did it pass"
+- Writing DSA in Java daily — explaining why it works, not just passing
-- Building full-stack apps on MERN with real schemas and edge cases, not boilerplate
+- Building MERN apps with real schemas, not boilerplate
-- Learning Python + SQL as the on-ramp to data engineering, which is where I want to be post-grad
+- Learning Python + SQL as the on-ramp to data engineering
-- Reading just enough AI/ML to know what questions to ask later
+- Reading enough AI/ML to know what to ask later

 <br/>